adonisjs/v5-docs/content/guides/http/context.md

 ### bouncer

-Reference to the [bouncer object](../digging-deeper/authorization.md).
+Reference to the [Bouncer object](../digging-deeper/authorization.md).
 Available only when `@adonisjs/bouncer` package is installed.

 ```ts
 Route.get('/', async ({ bouncer }) => {